 From research there has been developed four categories of children on the street: Children who work on the street but return to their families at night, children who work on the street but whose family ties are dwindling, children who live and work with their families on the street, and children who work and live on their own on the street.
 The term 'street child' has come to refer only to the last group and as a traveling photographer it is gripping to see how these young children are running barefeet between cars begging.

 Photo of a street child in India.
 Factors which have given rise to the increase in number of street children in India include poverty, family break-ups, armed conflicts, natural and man-made disasters, lack of employment opportunities and the attraction of cities.
+Such as the city of Mumbai with a population of about 18.4 million inhabitants and is the most populated city in India.
+With a wealth that surpasses any other Indian city as it is home to the hight number of Indian millionaires and billionaires but also poverty.

 Vulnerable group of children in India

 While 18 million children work on the streets of India and some of them are portrayed in this blog post, it is estimated that only five to twenty percent of them are truly homeless and disconnected from their families.
-Because the street children in India have unique vulnerabilities, the amount of time they spend on the street, their livelihood depending on the street, and their lack of protection and care from adults, they are a subgroup of the Indian population that deserve specific attention in order to ensure that their needs are known.
+Because the street children in India have unique vulnerabilities, the amount of time they spend on the street, their livelihood depending on the street and their lack of protection and care from adults, they are a subgroup of the Indian population that deserve specific attention in order to ensure that their needs are known.
 As the most vulnerable group of children in India, they need to be understood as much as possible.
 There is currently no official statistic of the number of street children in India and the primary reason for this is that it is difficult to obtain accurate data about them because of their floating character.
 Street children usually have no proof of identification and move often.
 Of the 50,000 people in India that are officially reported as leaving home annually, fourtyfive percent are under sixteen years old, this number, though, is likely very low.
 Various studies have formulated estimates of certain cities.
-Thirty years ago, for instance, it was estimated that there were at least 100,000 street children in both Kolkata and Mumbai.
+Thirty years ago, for instance, it was estimated that there were at least 100,000 street children in both Calcutta and Mumbai.
 Overall, estimates for the total number of street children in India range from 400,000 to 800,000.
 The street children in India choose to leave their families and homes for strategic reasons.
-Three hypotheses have been put forth in an attempt to explain their choices like urban poverty, aberrant families, and urbanization.
+Three hypotheses have been put forth in an attempt to explain their choices like urban Poverty, aberrant families and urbanization.
 Evidence can to some degree support all three of these hypotheses.

 In one study of 1,000 street children living in Mumbai conducted twentyfive years ago almost forty percent of street children said they left home because of problems and fights with family, and a little over twenty percent said they left because of family poverty, and as little as almost four percent said that they wanted to see the city.
 This study illustrates the trend found by most researchers, that the most children leave their families to live on the street because of family problems.
-Family problems include such things as death of a parent, alcoholism of father, strained relationships with stepparents, parent separation, abuse, and family violence.
+Family problems include such things as death of a parent, alcoholism of father, strained relationships with stepparents, parent separation, abuse and family violence.
 Additionally, street children usually come from female-headed households.

 The Republic of India is the seventh largest and second-most populated country in the world.
 Due to the acceleration in economic growth, an economic rift has appeared, with just over thirtytwo percent of the population living below the poverty line.
 Owing to unemployment, increasing rural-urban migration, the attraction of city life, and a lack of political will, India has developed one of the largest child labor forces in the world.
 In this picture a street girl in India is looking for money.